msdickinson/DickinsonBros/README.md

 <h2>About</h2>

-DickinsonBros is a set nuget packages to handle cross cutting concerns for projects such as roller coaster.
+DickinsonBros is a set nuget packages to handle cross cutting concerns for projects such as [RollerCoaster](https://github.com/msdickinson/RollerCoaster/blob/master/README.md).
 Abstraction packages have been added to reduce coupling between packages.

 <h3>Links</h3>